Cheddar Pigs In A Blanket

-Cheddar Pigs In A Blanket – Sliced cheddar cheese and flaked salt takes this classic game day recipe and turns up the flavor!
+Cheddar Pigs in a Blanket — If you’ve never tried pigs in a blanket with cheese before, make this recipe!
+Sliced cheddar cheese and flaked salt takes this classic game day recipe and turns up the flavor!
 A FAST and EASY appetizer for holiday parties, get-togethers, or events!
-Along with the easy whisk-together dipping sauce, I promise you there won’t be any left over!

-Ready in 15 minutes and made with super easy-to-find convenience ingredients, it’s a fan favorite that everyone just gobbles up.
+Ready in 15 minutes and made with super easy-to-find convenience ingredients, these pigs in a blanket with cheese are a fan favorite that everyone just gobbles up.

-The dip isn’t even necessary but being that it’s only made with 3 other basic ingredients is one of those why-not type of delicious little additions.
+The pigs in a blanket dipping sauce isn’t even necessary, but being that it’s only made with 3 other basic ingredients is one of those why-not type of delicious little additions.

-Ingredients In Cheesy Pigs In a Blanket with Dipping Sauce
+Ingredients for Pigs in a Blanket with Cheese

 This game day appetizer or holiday party favorite doesn’t get any easier!

-You’ll need the following for the pigs in a blanket and the dip:
+You’ll need the following for the pigs in a blanket and the diping sauce:

 - Crescent rolls